-(3) Loan to Value ("LTV") - The LTV may not exceed eighty percent (80%) of the lesser of the appraised prospective value or the Authority's estimated total lending cost as recognized by the Authority.
+(3) Loan to Value ("LTV") - The LTV may not exceed eighty percent (80%) of the appraised prospective value or the Authority's estimated total lending cost as recognized by the Authority.
 As determined by the Authority in its discretion, (i) the LTV may be increased to further public and/or Authority objectives, and (ii) for applicants with not-for-profit sponsors, financing may occur at a higher LTV percentage.
 For the purpose of this section, a loan is defined as that which is self-amortizing.
 In transactions with federal HUD Housing Finance Agency Risk Sharing mortgage insurance where the Authority is assuming less than fifty percent (50%) of the risk (Level II Risk), HUD standards for Loan-to-Cost, DSC, and underwritten occupancy limits will prevail, subject to applicable law.
 The Authority may, in its discretion, exempt applicants/mortgagors with not-for-profit developers/sponsors, regardless of the number of apartments in the multifamily rental housing development, from and/or modify the requirements of this subsection.

-(4) Total Housing Development Cost - The total multifamily rental housing development cost shall be based on the Authority's analysis considering time, construction type, extraordinary features, location, public purpose and type of sponsor/developer.
+(4) Total Development Cost ("TDC") - The total multifamily rental housing development cost shall be based on the Authority's analysis, including but not limited to, time, construction and acquisition costs, reserve and soft costs, extraordinary features, location, public purpose and type of sponsor/developer.

 For construction costs, the Authority may select and commission an independent professional cost analysis.
 The applicant shall make full payment for the independent cost analysis, in advance, which payment is nonrefundable should the applicant's financing proposal not be approved by the Authority.